 JVIB uses Microsoft Word as its standard word processor for text, but manuscripts may also be submitted in Rich Text Format or ASCII.
 Authors should prepare their manuscripts as plainly as possible to facilitate problem-free copyediting and typesetting.
 JVIB's standard file formatting preferences include one-inch margins, Times Roman 12-point type, double-spaced lines, and numbered pages.

 Figures and tables should not be embedded in text files.
 Each one should be saved as a separate file.
 Figures should be created in black and white or grayscale only and in a mainstream graphics software package, such as Word, Adobe Illustrator, Free Hand, Adobe Photoshop, or Excel.
 Reserve tables and figures to present crucial data directly related to the text of the manuscript and to simplify a discussion that would otherwise be dense with numbers.
 These elements should in all cases supplement, not duplicate, the text.

 When submitting photographs taken with a digital camera, images should be created at a minimum resolution of 300 dpi (dots per inch) and stored as EPS, JPEG, or TIF files.
-Note that photographs must be in black-and-white or grayscale format.

 Full-length manuscripts on research, theory, reviews of the literature, or practice-based activities.
 The topics may have far-reaching and broad impact.
 All articles are peer reviewed.

 Length: 2,500-5,000 words